dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/hack-a-thing-2.md

 ## Overview
 Similarly to [Hack-A-Thing-1](hack-a-thing-1), we'll spend a week hacking on some technology.
 You can either choose a new technology to try out or you can go deeper on what you were working on previously.
+However, if you choose to dive deeper there is an expectation that the work is reasonably complex to justify two weeks of experimentation.
 Don't just brush this assignment off and follow some easy tutorial.
 This is a chance to play around with something you've been curious about and share it with the rest of the class.
 If you choose to keep hacking on the same thing as last week make sure to use git tag to mark it, and that you do enough on it to count.

 ## Using git tags